amida-tech/blue-button/docs/sections/encounters.md

 ####Notes
 - Root name, code and code_system_name can be translated using translation objects.
-- Location name is optional in the specification but required in this model.
-- Specification supports multiple addresses for a single location.
-This model does not.
 - Finding might have a date range, a timestamp, or an additional coded value.
 These are currently are not supported.
 - Encounter diagnosis is not yet supported.